 In 1960 Wassily Leontief, head of the Harvard Society of Fellows, invited Rothko to consider donating a selection of works to Harvard University in Cambridge, Massachusetts.
 Negotiations began in earnest in the fall of 1961 and continued into early 1962, at which point Rothko began work on a mural cycle conceived for the penthouse dining room of the university’s recently built Holyoke Center.
-On December 27, 1962, six large canvases were delivered to the Holyoke Center (Anfam 737–742).
-In January 1963, Rothko traveled to Cambridge and selected and arranged five of them—three as a triptych (Anfam 737–739)—in the room.
-They were hung in 1964 (fig. 1).
+On December 27, 1962, six large canvases—now referred to as Panel One through Panel Six of the Harvard cycle—were delivered to the Holyoke Center (Anfam 737–742).
+In January 1963, Rothko traveled to Cambridge and selected and arranged five of them in the room, three as a triptych (Anfam 737–739, fig. 1).
+Rothko ultimately decided not to include the sixth panel in the arrangement.
+The other five panels were hung in 1964.

 Before initiating work on canvas—presumably during the first two months of 1962 given the ongoing negotiations with Harvard—Rothko made a group of preliminary studies on paper, including this drawing, which corresponds closely to the right panel of the triptych (fig. 2).
 See Related Works on Paper for two related ink drawings that are likely studies for the Harvard project.